Family-friendly holidays for babies, teens and big kids

 Kate Weir

-Parents, here’s our foolproof guide to family holidays for every age group, whether you’re toting a newborn, trying to keep junior entertained, or travelling with tweens and teens.
+Parents, here’s our foolproof guide to family holidays for every age group, whether you’re toting a newborn, trying to keep toddlers entertained, or travelling with tweens and teens.
 These child-friendly hotels and school-holiday heroes are for the whole family, where ages, fun factors and the length of parental tethers have been taken firmly into consideration.

 FOR BABIES

-La Zambra Resort, Malaga
+La Zambra Resort

 The sleep deprivation, tiny-voiced demands and being on-demand 24/7 is worth it, because now you have a reason to hop over to Málaga for a well-deserved rest at La Zambra Resort.
 New parents rejoice, for its dedicated summer baby club takes infants from six months for soft play and games to build their psychomotor skills, while you collapse into a sunlounger, complete the spa circuit, or do sweet, sweet nada.
-All guests are offered two free hours of attendance each day.
+All guests are offered two free hours of childcare each day.

-Ekies All Senses Resort, Halkidiki
+Ekies All Senses Resort

-Headier than a shot of ouzo, Greek chill-out retreat Ekies All Senses Resort has pattern-zhuzhed rooms with quirky murals and a breezy, beachy feel.
+Headier than a shot of ouzo, Greek chill-out retreat Ekies All Senses Resort has pattern-enhanced rooms with quirky murals and a breezy, beachy feel.
 Book the Family Suite with a private pool for gentle afternoons of paddling and swaying in a hammock with your wee one.
 Or find a shaded sandy spot at the talc-soft private beach, which has plentiful sunloungers and shallow waters for little waders.
 It’s idyllic for babes-in-arms, but older children (from four to 12) will have fun crafting, growing plants and watching movies at the kids’ club.

-Fowey Hall, Cornwall
+Cornwall

 Fowey Hall is so nurturing of new families that it’s practically a doula in hotel form.
 The Ofsted-registered Four Bears Den club admits little ones from three months old for crafty play days (parents get two hours free a day, for each child); the ‘milk butler’ will bring heated bottles to your room and food can be puréed on request; and there are listening devices in rooms and free-to-borrow smart baby monitors, so you can enjoy sea-inspired spa treatments or board-game battling in the library while still keeping close tabs on your brood.